 Return Items Into the Proper Spot

-After you got rid of items, organized and labeled bins, return them to their specific room.
+After you got rid of items, organized and label bins, return them to their specific room.

 Bins filled with items that you use often go in an accessible spot.